trek region

 Itinerary

 Janglik is our base camp for the Buran Ghati trek and it is at a distance of approximately 160 km from Shimla.
 From Shimla we will drive past Rohru in a scenic drive, Pabbar River flowing alongside the route.
-Driving past many quaint Himalayan hamlets, witnessing Himalayan culture and architecture, we will reach the pine covers in Tangnu and further past, we will arrive at Chirgaon.
+Driving past many quaint Himalayan hamlets, witnessing Himalayan culture and architecture, we will reach the pine covers in Tangdu and further past, we will arrive at Chirgaon.
 From here, it is mostly a dirt track but the journey is not very long.
-You will have about two hours of off road travel before you reach a Janglik.

-Transportation to Janglik will be arranged at the pick up point in Shimla and we will drive till the closest roadhead to Janglik, called Diude.
-We will also have our lunch at Diude.
+Transportation to Janglik will be arranged at the pick up point in Shimla and we will drive till the closest roadhead to Janglik.
+We will have our lunch at Chirgaon.
 Also, keep in mind that the last ATM point is at Rohru, so if you are to withdraw cash, you need to do it from here.
 Also, the mobile coverage is available till Rohru, after that there is no mobile network.
 After reaching Janglik, we will check-in a local guest house or sleep in the campsite.
 Hot Dinner will be provided at the campsite/guesthouse.
+In case of bad weather road conditions turn bad so we might take a short hike of approx. 1.5 Km to reach base camp Janglik from Tangdu

 • Water sources available on the way.